koendv/STM32duino-Semihosting/README.md

 The semihosting specification is Arm document [Semihosting for AArch32 and AArch64](https://www.google.com/search?q=Semihosting+for+AArch32+and+AArch64+site%3A.arm.com)

-SYS_GET_CMDLINE returns the command line arguments, separated by spaces.
-BMP: If a command line argument contains spaces, the spaces are escaped using backslashes.
-GDB: Set command line arguments using ``set args`` or as parameters to the ``run`` command.
+SYS_GET_CMDLINE returns the command line arguments, separated by spaces. bmp: If a command line argument contains spaces, the spaces are escaped using backslashes. gdb: Set command line arguments using ``set args`` or as parameters to the ``run`` command.

-Error numbers reported by SYS_ERRNO are system and debugger dependent.
-BMP: Error numbers used are from gdb filei/o.
+Error numbers reported by SYS_ERRNO are system and debugger dependent. bmp: Error numbers used are from gdb filei/o.
 See gdb source file ``gdb/include/gdb/fileio.h``

-SYS_SYSTEM is used to execute a command on the host.
-BMP: Allow command execution using gdb command ``set remote system-call-allowed 1``
+SYS_SYSTEM is used to execute a command on the host. bmp: Allow command execution using gdb command ``set remote system-call-allowed 1``

 SYS_HEAPINFO is used to set heap and stack during target boot.
-See newlib source file ``newlib/libc/sys/arm/crt0.S``.
-BMP: Set heapinfo using gdb command ``monitor heapinfo``
+See newlib source file ``newlib/libc/sys/arm/crt0.S``. bmp: Set heapinfo using gdb command ``monitor heapinfo``

 The [Qemu emulator](http://www.qemu.org) supports semihosting, and has a gdb interface.